rrigato/architecture/the_mythical_man_month/second_edition.md

 - Use a PR from the implementer to the architect to gate integration of components and the CI/CD pipeline merging from a dev branch to a master branch as marking the progression from feature branch to integration to release

-- Author mentions the IBM OS/360 documentation was 6 feet tall to demonstrate that the key to good docs is that they are modular
+- The IBM OS/360 documentation was 6 feet tall to demonstrate that the key to good docs is that they are modular
 - The user should have the option treat docs as a library, not trying to read everything, but able to easily find what they are looking for

+# debugging_ch13
+- Architect a system starting from the top-down design of modules/interfaces, while stubbing lower level functions, through a series of refinement steps without getting into implementation concerns

+- The use of clean, debugged components saves time in system, integration and E2E tests
+- Invest heavily in test fixture sacffolding that can be reused
+- There should be a clear distinction between quick patches and well thought through, tested, and documented bug fixes

+- Assume your system has many bugs, snake them out by only adding one component/changing at a time